npgrosser/autowired/README.md

 from dataclasses import dataclass

-# Defining some components (e.g. services, controllers, repositories, etc.)
+# Defining some classes (e.g. services, controllers, repositories, etc.)
+# We will refer to this type of classes as "components" throughout this documentation

 class UserService:
     pass